 Gainesville is in north-central Florida.
 It’s well-known for its sunny skies, scenic beauty, and energetic college-town atmosphere.
 Founded in the mid-1800s, Gainesville grew as a major education and cultural hub in the state.
 Today, it is a popular city for students from across the United States and the world.
 With a population of around 140,000, Gainesville has a young and diverse vibe, thanks to its large student community.
 The city is surrounded by parks, lakes, and scenic trails, offering plenty of outdoor activities.
 Nature lovers can visit spots like Paynes Prairie Preserve State Park and Kanapaha Botanical Gardens.

 Music festivals like The Fest and events like Gator Growl at the University of Florida keep Gainesville lively for Gen Z students.
 Gainesville is home to top schools, including the University of Florida.
 It ranks #168 globally in the QS World University Rankings 2024.
 Santa Fe College is also here and is known for its strong academic programs.
 The city provides perfect surroundings for students.
 It has affordable housing, a strong academic network, and many cafes, bookstores, and hangout spots.
 Most amber-listed Gainesville apartments are only minutes from campus.
 This makes daily commutes easy.
 Gainesville offers a fun and cozy student life.
 Whether you're studying, biking, or attending local events, there's always something to enjoy.
-Students at the University of Florida can live at like the Hub on Campus Gainesville 3rd Ave and The Courtyards.
+Students at the University of Florida can live in Gainesville student living like the Hub on Campus Gainesville 3rd Ave, and The Courtyards.

 1. 2nd Avenue Centre